-This article is more than 16 years old and may not have been updated since our last site redesign.
-It may contain outdated information or could be missing images.
+This article is more than 17 years old and may not have been updated since our last site redesign.
+It may contain outdated information, broken links, or could be missing images and/or attribution.

 After a succesful run on their self-released EP,